-This slender odd tower of dolomia is the finest of a small group of three ones, all named Apostoli (Apostles) in reason of their resemblance and closeness, lying in the middle part of Sengio Alto Subgroup, the central sector of Piccole Dolomiti (Little Dolomites).
+This slender odd tower of dolomia is the finest one of a small group of three, all named Apostoli (Apostles) in reason of their resemblance and closeness, lying in the middle part of Sengio Alto Subgroup, the central sector of Piccole Dolomiti (Little Dolomites).
 Primo Apostolo (First Apostle), as its name says, is the first tower on the left when you’re looking to the Apostoli from South.
 The Boale del Baffelan to the South, separating the tower from Baffelan, together with another steep gully to the North, give to Primo Apostolo a powerful shape and a great detachment from the surroundings peaks.
 The mighty spur facing East and overlooking the Strada del Re (King’s Road) is vertical and very attractive and in reason of this fact concentrates to itself the main climbing interests.
 As the majority of the peaks belonging to Sengio Alto subgroup, the summit of Primo Apostolo is joined to Sengio Alto by a short scramble heading to West and getting to the Arroccamento Path, a beautiful trail running across all the subgroup.
 The Western face of Primo Apostolo is shorter but steep and compact, overlooking the Meadows of Settefontane.

 On Primo Apostolo we count numberless high class climbing routes on very good quality “dolomia”; in addition to the pre-existent classic and hystorical routes, some others new ones were climbed in last ten-years period.